30+ Open ended pulse survey questions that drive honest employee feedback in 2026

 - Enable analysis: Add elements that can be grouped or quantified for clearer reporting.

-- Link to objectives: Align every question with the purpose of your employee survey to keep results relevant.
+- Link to objectives: Align every question with the purpose of your employee survey to keep survey results relevant.

 - Refine continuously: Review and improve open ended pulse survey questions based on past survey outcomes.